 In the eventuality that a subsequent application is deemed admissible but is not accepted on the merits, there is the possibility of appealing this decision to the International Protection Appeals Tribunal within 15 days, in the same way as with the regular procedure.

-In case the subsequent application is deemed inadmissible when no new elements were found, the decision is immediately forwarded to the IPAT for a review, which does not allow for the applicant to appeal properly as provided by the Asylum Procedures Directive.
+In case the subsequent application is deemed inadmissible when no new elements were found, the decision is immediately forwarded to the IPAT for a review in accordance with the accelerated procedure (see relevant chapter), which does not allow for the applicant to appeal properly as provided by the Asylum Procedures Directive.
+This is particularly problematic due to the risk of misuse of the inadmissibility criteria by the IPA.
+Indeed, the IPAT will almost all the time confirm the decision of the IPA.
+In 2021, only two inadmissible cases on 114 were remitted back to the IPA by the IPAT.

 There are two main obstacles faced by asylum seekers in respect of subsequent applications.
 The first is a lack of information.
 Information on the possibility to lodge a subsequent application is never communicated to asylum seekers whose appeal at the IPAT has been rejected.
 The second obstacle is the lack of free legal assistance when submitting a subsequent application.
 The only alternative for asylum seekers is to approach JRS, which is the main NGO offering a free legal service in the field of asylum.

-In 2020, 60 applicants have lodged a subsequent application (out of which 17 applications were lodged by Syrian nationals, 9 by Libyan nationals, 5 by Pakistani nationals and 5 by Nigerian nationals).
+In 2020, 60 applicants had lodged a subsequent application (out of which 17 applications were lodged by Syrian nationals, 9 by Libyan nationals, 5 by Pakistani nationals and 5 by Nigerian nationals).

 Articles 7A and 4 International Protection Act.